Where can I find the permit application?

 What time is my inspection?

 Inspection times cannot be scheduled in advance.
-However you can call the assigned inspector the day of the inspection to get an approximate 2 hour time frame.
+However, you can call the assigned inspector the day of the inspection to get an approximate 2-hour time frame.
+If you are a contractor, please log onto your eTrakit portal to see who your assigned inspector is.
 To find the direct number for an inspector, review the Inspector Directory.

 What is a Florida Product Approval and where can I find them?